Tag Archives: Nature

 Meet at 10am SHARP at the Willow River boat launch Willow River State Park, 1034 County Road A, Hudson

-In honor of RiverFest week, join our naturalists on a scenic kayaking trip up to the beautiful Willow Falls, before peacefully floating back down the Willow River.
+In honor of RiverFest week, join our park naturalists’ on a scenic kayaking trip up to the beautiful Willow Falls, before peacefully floating back down the Willow River.
 This is a great activity to enjoy individually, with a friend, or as a family!
-Children ages 10 and up, with a parent/guardian and capable of operating their own kayak are welcome to join!
-Please dress for the weather and bring along a lifejacket (or wear one of ours) waterproof shoes, drinking water, sunscreen and bug spray.
+Children who are ages 10 and up, accompanied by a parent/guardian and are capable of operating their own kayak for the entirety of the trip are welcome to join!
+Please dress for the weather and bring along a lifejacket (if you do not wish to wear one of ours) waterproof shoes, drinking water, sunscreen, and bug spray.
+This kayak trip takes roughly 2.5-3 hours to complete depending on the pace of the group.

 This event costs $25/kayak.
 Vehicle admission into the park is a separate and required fee.